demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 <img src="https://github.com/user-attachments/assets/542149f6-fb97-46ce-b17c-a74a179882e4" alt="drawing" width=50%/> </p>

-Then you can connect to your gamepad via bluetooth or reciever again
+Then you can connect to your gamepad via bluetooth or reciever again.

-This works with every connection method.
+This works with every *connection method*.

 </details>